Terry Corbell, The Biz Coach

 For profits, entrepreneurs must learn how to manage their financials and performance, which are difficult tasks.
 Savvy business owners know who their ideal clients or customers are.

-Entrepreneurs realize financial benefits when their revenue from business exceeds their expenses and taxes.
 This results in a much easier task – deciding whether to save, spend or invest the profit back into the business.

 Until employees and customers actually walk a mile in an entrepreneur’s shoes, they often think a small business owner is wealthy.
-That may or may not be true.
-In recent years, the odds are that many small business owners are struggling.

-Smart, hardworking business owners enhance their chances for success — by completely understanding the critical factors that drive profits and they tirelessly focus on those profit-drivers.
+They accomplish this by completely understanding the critical factors that drive profits and they tirelessly focus on those profit-drivers.

 Profit drivers